solid/webid-profile/notes/pre-final-draft.md

 ### Private Type Index (usually called privateTypeIndex.ttl)

-The Private Type Index document contains registration entries that are private to the user and their apps, for types that are *not* publicly discoverable.
+The Private Type Index document contains registration entries that are private to the user and their apps.
+It is intended for types of resources meant only to be accessed by the WebID owner.

-The Private Type Index document MUST be of type `solid:UnlistedDocument` and `solid:TypeIndex`.

 Example of a Private Type Index document.
 This contains a private resource of type `vcard:AddressBook` located at the resource address